matfax/klassindex/README.md

 ### Annotation Index Processor

-KlassIndex indexes your classes at compile time by providing the implementation of the standard [annotation processor](http://www.jcp.org/en/jsr/detail?id=269).
+**K**lassIndex indexes your classes at compile time by providing the implementation of the standard [annotation processor](http://www.jcp.org/en/jsr/detail?id=269).
 The index is then used by kapt utilizing kotlinpoet to generate new Kotlin source files that hold the static references to the indexed classes.
 The compiler uses the source files as if they were manually written.

 ### Run Time Library

-KlassIndex provides a library to load the statically compiled index from the generated classes and to process them.
+**K**lassIndex provides a library to load the statically compiled index from the generated classes and to process them.

 ## Why KlassIndex?